panditpooja/job-market-data-analysis-and-visualization/README.md

 ### Project Description:

-In this project, I will collect and utilize job market data from Naukri.com to explore data-related positions or machine learning-related positions within the chosen region.
+In this project, I collect and utilize job market data from Naukri.com to explore data-related positions or machine learning-related positions within the chosen region.
 Performed web scraping on job portal “Naukri.com” using Python, Beautiful Soup and Selenium for data collection and analysis for job postings for “ML Engineer” in India.

 ### Objectives: